vicmoh/dynamic-string-api/README.md

 ### Directory Structure

 Any C file should be placed under the "src" folder.
-There is already main.c where you can start you project.
+There is already main.c where you can start your project.

 ```Bash
 src/main.c